October 29, 2024

 The size of datasets in AI training is measured in parameters.
 The sheer quantity of data companies need to gather, especially for LLMs, involves finding data from millions of sources.
 During the development of Chat GPT-2 (the predecessor to the widely available ChatGPT tool available today), OpenAI used around 1.5 billion parameters.
 Although OpenAI doesn’t disclose where it draws its training data, the media theorizes that it scrapes internet data to train its models

-To feed these millions of articles and billions of individual data points into a model, researchers must first collect data, clean it (by removing duplicates, incorrect data, or unrelated information), and then feed it into their model.
+To feed these millions of articles and billions of individual data points into a model, AI data annotation workers must first collect data, clean it (by removing duplicates, incorrect data, or unrelated information), and then feed it into their model.
 An AI model will then undergo a training process to understand the data context better, building up tokenization standards for that specific data set.
-Tokenization is the process of understanding a sentence and predicting what comes next based on previous context – which is vital in how AI chatbots function.
+Tokenization is understanding a sentence and predicting what comes next based on previous context—which is vital in how AI chatbots function.

-Training an AI model is highly intensive, requiring precise data collection and formatting, alongside budget-breaking processing fees to run the model during its training phase.
+Training an AI model is highly intensive, requiring precise data collection and formatting, as well as budget-breaking processing fees to run the model during its training phase.
 According to OpenAI, training GPT-4 costs around $100 million.

 The Importance of Data Quality